 Some weird triangular molecules occur when boron is involved.

 Predictions for reactions based on the Periodic Table fall apart after Row 3, and get worse as you go down the Table.

 Noble gasses don’t react because they have a full octet of electrons in their outer shell.
 It’s been traditionally considered “noble” amongst human beings not to react.

 After taking microbiology, you’ll understand the “smell test”.
 If it doesn’t stink, it’s probably okay to eat.

 The molecular properties of water are a miracle.
-When wain doubt, explain anything and everything by citing hydrogen bonding.
+When in doubt, explain anything and everything by citing hydrogen bonding in water.